 Students who do not have a high school diploma or its recognized equivalent may still be admitted into certain programs at the school.
-However, before the school can accept a prospective student who is seeking federal financial aid and who does not have a high school diploma or its recognized equivalent, who is beyond the age of compulsory school attendance, federal law requires the school to determine whether the student has the ability to benefit (ATB) from training at the institution.
+However, the number of students enrolled under the Ability to Benefit Provision is limited.
+Before the school can accept a prospective student who is seeking federal financial aid and who does not have a high school diploma or its recognized equivalent, and who is beyond the age of compulsory school attendance, federal law requires the school to determine whether the student has the ability to benefit (ATB) from training at the institution.

 Although students may be admitted under the ATB provision, the school recognizes the additional benefits of a high school diploma or its recognized equivalent to the student.
 For this reason the school shall make available to all ATB students the opportunity to complete their GED and encourages their utilization of a GED completion program.
+The Institute reserves the right to reject applicants based on test scores and ability to benefit limitations, or as necessary to comply with any applicable local, state or federal laws, statutes or regulations.